simonjuleseric2/covid_sequence/README.md

 The sequences data (fasta files) can be found in the online public library: https://www.ncbi.nlm.nih.gov/labs/virus/vssi/

-The red branches represent the SARS-CoV-2 with it's closest ancestor (Horseshoe bat):
+The red branche represents the SARS-CoV-2 with it's closest ancestor (Horseshoe bat):

 ![](tree.png)m